hashicorp/packer/README.md

 ...
 ```

+If you need to cross-compile Packer for other platforms, take a look at
+`scripts/dist.sh`.

 You can run tests by typing `make test`.

 This will run tests for Packer core along with all the core builders and commands and such that come with Packer.